github/developer.github.com/content/v3/pulls.md

 removal in the next version of the API.
 The Boolean `mergeable` attribute will remain to indicate whether the pull request can be automatically merged.

+The value of the `mergeable` attribute can be `true`, `false`, or `null`.
+If the value is `null`, this means that the mergeability hasn't been computed yet, and a background job was started to compute it.
+Give the job a few moments to complete, and then submit the request again.
+If the job has completed, the response will include a non-`null` value for the `mergeable` attribute.

 ### Alternative Response Formats

 Pass the appropriate [media type](/v3/media/#commits-commit-comparison-and-pull-requests) to fetch diff and patch formats.